 Part of preparing for a guest also involves preparing and serving snacks and beverages during their visit.
 Try not to decline the offer, or politely explain your reasons and ask for an alternative if they insist.

-5. Don’t be blunt and keep it polite
+8. Don’t be blunt and keep it polite

 In general, Malaysians love to keep conversations polite, especially with their guests.
-They usually use careful tones when making a point to avoid conflict or hurting anyone’s feelings, even when the issue is not in their favor.
+They usually use careful tones when making a point to avoid conflict or hurting anyone’s feelings, even when the issue is not in their favour.
 It goes the same way when you are a guest.